Updated August 2023

-We’re big on finding the tiny, unassuming bars and restaurants as well as testing out some of those super popular spots.
+I’m love finding the tiny, unassuming bars and restaurants as well as testing out some of those super popular spots.
 This means you’ll find a good variety of locations, styles and prices to ponder over.
-Now… go make yourself hungry and book some flights!
+Let’s eat, drink and be merry….

 DON’T MISS OUT: Taberna does not take bookings in advance.
 You need to turn up on the day at 6pm to book a table for that evening.
 Needless to say it is very, very popular so if this is top of your list while in Lisbon make sure you get there early to secure yourself an evening of foodie heaven.